ni/nimi-python/docs/niswitch/class.rst

         This channel-based property specifies whether you want to identify the  channel as a source channel.
 Typically, you set this property to True  when you attach the channel to a power supply, a method generator, or an  active measurement point on the unit under test, and you do not want to  connect the channel to another source.
 The driver prevents source  channels from connecting to each other.
 The :py:meth:`niswitch.Session.connect` method  returns the NISWITCH_ERROR_ATTEMPT_TO_CONNECT_SOURCES when you attempt to  connect two channels that you identify as source channels.

+        .. tip:: This property can be set/get on specific channels within your :py:class:`niswitch.Session` instance.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].is_source_channel`

+            To set/get on all channels, you can call the property directly on the :py:class:`niswitch.Session`.

+            Example: :py:attr:`my_session.is_source_channel`

         The following table lists the characteristics of this property.

             +-----------------------+------------+